wdporter/acim/text/3-the-innocent-perception/index.md

 #### expanded

-3.&emsp;The statement “Vengeance is mine, says the Lord” is a misperception by which [misperception] one assigns his [one’s] own ‘evil’ past to God.
+3. The statement “Vengeance is mine, says the Lord” is a misperception by which [misperception] one assigns his [one’s] own ‘evil’ past to God.
 <sup>2</sup>The ‘evil’ past has nothing to do with God.
 <sup>3</sup>He [God] did not create it [the ‘evil’ past] and He [God] does not maintain it [the ‘evil’ past].
 <sup>4</sup>God does not believe in retribution.